Policies & Procedures

 Other Pathway Programs

-Students attending the City Colleges of Chicago, Danville Area Community College (DACC), Illinois Central College (ICC), and Rock Valley College (RVC) who are interested in transferring to UIUC have access to Pathway programs.
+Students attending the City Colleges of Chicago, Danville Area Community College (DACC), Illinois Central College (ICC), and Rock Valley College (RVC) who are interested in transferring to University of Illinois Urbana-Champaign have access to Pathway programs.
 No application is needed to join the program, but students must complete the necessary form before earning 30 hours at the community college.
-Students interested in participating will have access to personalized advising from a UIUC advisor and can work toward any UIUC program of study.
+Students interested in participating will have access to personalized advising from a University of Illinois Urbana-Champaign advisor and can work toward any University of Illinois Urbana-Champaign program of study.
 Participants are required to complete 60 hours at their community college, and that community college must be their primary institution.

 Learn more about pathway programs